-This educational material is designed to help the patients to understand their treatment and how to act should they experience adverse reactions.
+This educational material is designed to help patients understand their treatment and how to act should they experience adverse reactions.
 You should complete your contact details in the Patient Alert Card and advise the patient to carry it at all times.